-Agency heads are to design and implement processes for maximizing the value and managing the risks of their IT acquisitions.
-This provides for the selection of investments using minimum criteria on whether to undertake an investment and gives a means for senior management to obtain timely information on cost, capability of the system to meet requirements, timeliness and quality.
+- Agency heads are to design and implement processes for maximizing the value and managing the risks of their IT acquisitions.
+This provides for the selection of investments using minimum criteria on whether to undertake investment and gives a means for senior management to obtain timely information on cost, the capability of the system to meet requirements, timeliness, and quality.

-ITMRA establishes in law, Chief Information Officers (CIO) for Federal agencies.
-CIOs are responsible for providing advice and assistance to agency heads on IT acquisition and IRM.
-The CIO is responsible for developing, maintaining and facilitating the implementation of a sound and integrated IT architecture.
+- ITMRA establishes in law, Chief Information Officers (CIO) for Federal agencies.
+CIOs provide advice and assistance to agency heads on IT acquisition and IRM.
+The CIO is responsible for developing, maintaining, and facilitating the implementation of a sound and integrated IT architecture.

-Section 4102, Efficient Competitive Range Determinations: “The conferees intend that the determination of the competitive range be made after the initial evaluation of proposals, on the basis of the rating of those proposals.
-The rating shall be made on the basis of price, quality and other factors specified in the solicitation for the evaluation of proposals.”
+- Section 4102, Efficient Competitive Range Determinations: “The conferees intend that the competitive range be determined after the initial evaluation of proposals, based on the rating of those proposals.
+The rating shall be made based on price, quality, and other factors specified in the solicitation to evaluate proposals.”

-- The term “information technology” with respect to an executive agency means any equipment or interconnected system or subsystem of equipment, that is used in the automatic acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by the executive agency.
+- The term “information technology” concerning an executive agency means any equipment or interconnected system or subsystem of equipment that is used in the automatic acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by the executive agency.